Chart Color Schemes

 Cobram is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cobram's dwelling structure, as per the latest Census, comprised 91.6% houses and 8.4% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 90.8% houses and 9.3% other dwellings.
-Home ownership in Cobram was 45.0%, with the rest being mortgaged (26.3%) or rented (28.7%).
-The median monthly mortgage repayment in Cobram was $1,278, below Non-Metro Vic.'s average of $1,300.
-The median weekly rent in Cobram was $250, the same as Non-Metro Vic.'s figure.
-Nationally, Cobram's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Cobram, as per the latest Census evaluation, 91.6% of dwellings were houses with the remaining 8.4% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s figures of 90.8% houses and 9.3% other dwellings.
+Home ownership in Cobram stood at 45.0%, similar to Non-Metro Vic., with mortgaged dwellings at 26.3% and rented ones at 28.7%.
+The median monthly mortgage repayment in the area was $1,278, lower than Non-Metro Vic.'s average of $1,300.
+The median weekly rent figure in Cobram was $250, matching Non-Metro Vic.'s figure.
+Nationally, Cobram's mortgage repayments were significantly lower at $1,278 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing